-Maternal HIV infection is one of the few contradictions to breastfeeding in the United States.
-According to a recent article, interviews with post-partum women revealed that although 95% of the women were aware of the risk of vertical (mother-to-child) HIV transmission, only 60% were aware that HIV could be transmitted via breastmilk (Walter, et al.) By following all the current guidelines in the United States (taking antiretroviral drugs during pregnancy and labor, administering a short course of anti-retroviral drugs to the infant, and not breastfeeding) we can reduce the risk of vertical HIV transmission to about 2% (www.avert.org/pregnancy.htm).
+Maternal HIV infection is one of the few contraindications to breastfeeding in the United States.
+According to a recent article, interviews with post-partum women revealed that although 95% of the women were aware of the risk of vertical (mother-to-child) HIV transmission, only 60% were aware that HIV could be transmitted via breastmilk (Walter, et al.).
+By following all the current guidelines in the United States (taking antiretroviral drugs during pregnancy and labor, administering a short course of anti-retroviral drugs to the infant, and not breastfeeding) we can reduce the risk of vertical HIV transmission to about 2% (www.avert.org/pregnancy.htm)

-- Women who are HIV-positive should be counseled not to breastfeed because of the risk of HIV transmission via breastmilk.
+- Woman who are HIV-positive should be counseled not to breastfeed because of the risk of HIV transmission via breastmilk.
 In addition, they should be referred for appropriate HIV care.

 - The HIV status of a woman should never be assumed; all pregnant women and women planning to have children should be counseled, and testing for HIV should be recommended.
 The risk of transmitting HIV to the infant needs to be fully explained so that women can make appropriate choices regarding getting HIV tested before and/or during pregnancy.